 - I have been emphasising a little known aspect of Mary Moser's talent, her portraits and history painting.
 However, she is best known now and then as a flower painter. - She painted this flower study 11 years before the Royal Academy was founded when she was 14.
 It shows her skill but I first want to explain why flower painting was so popular. - Flower painting originated as a branch of still-life in the Netherlands during the early seventeenth century.
 The advantage for women artists was that it was generally small size and it required no knowledge of anatomy.
 Flowers were also considered more appropriate for women to paint rather than half-naked gods. - Flower painting as carried out by Mary Moser arose out of the symbolic associations of flowers, such as a lily to represent the Virgin Mary or in a vanitas painting to refer to the brevity of life.
 Flower paintings were painted for a cultivated audience initially in the Northern and Spanish Netherlands reflecting an aspect of the home and everyday life.
 Flowers from different countries were combined as a reference to the spread of Dutch trade around the globe.
-(Painters such as Ambrosius Bosschaert the Elder, Balthasar van der Ast, Roelandt Savery, and Jacob Vosmaer often referred to herbals and other botanical texts when composing "bouquets".)
 For wealthy clients the flowers were a reference to their private gardens and their rare specimens from around the world.
 Flower specimens that often cost more than the paintings.